Creating HVAC and Plumbing Runs

 - Select CAD> Current CAD Layer from the menu.

-- In Chief Architect X3 and later, the most efficient way for users who routinely need HVAC, plumbing, or other mechanical schematics is to create a custom Annotation Set for each type of drawing, and specify the appropriate Current CAD Layer for each.
-To learn more, see Article #1167: How to set up a custom Annotation Set and import it into another file.
+- In Chief Architect X3 and newer, the most efficient way for users who routinely need HVAC, plumbing, or other mechanical schematics is to create a custom Annotation Set for each type of drawing, and specify the appropriate Current CAD Layer for each.

 To draw using multiple line styles